London universities join growing list of institutions pushed into financial deficit

 The update followed the Office for Students’ annual report in May 2025, which detailed the financial condition of the higher education sector in England based on data from universities, colleges and other institutions.

-De Montfort University in Leicester attributes the “tricky economic climate” to the increased costs but decreased real-terms value of tuition fees, and over-recruiting of home students by some institutions to make up for their financial shortfalls.
+De Montfort University in Leicester attributed the “tricky economic climate” to the increased costs but decreased real-terms value of tuition fees, and over-recruiting of home students by some institutions to make up for their financial shortfalls.

 The major decline in international students is also a significant factor, a result of “overcomplicated visa policies, rising tuition fees, and course cancellations,” according to the International Business Times.

-The OfS also says institutions have been overly optimistic with their student recruitment forecast, especially for international students.
+The OfS also say institutions have been overly optimistic with their student recruitment forecast, especially for international students.
 These institutions previously predicted some level of improvement in their financial outlook in 2025-2026, after predicting deficits for three consecutive years.

 London Metropolitan University via Google Maps